-Wednesday will be the 50th Earth Day, an event celebrated in 193 countries worldwide, currently coordinated by the Earth Day Network.
+Thursday will be the 51st Earth Day, an event celebrated by more than one billion people in 193 countries worldwide, currently coordinated by the Earth Day Network.

 Earth Day's origins start with Wisconsin Sen. Gaylord Nelson, who was inspired to organize the event after the Jan.
 28, 1969 Santa Barbara oil spill.
 More than three million gallons of oil spilled into the Santa Barbara Channel in the Pacific Ocean, killing more than 10,000 animals.
 Nelson enlisted Stanford University graduate Denis Hayes to assist in coordinating and organizing the event.